Ongoing Work Streams

 non-traditional development financiers

 The panorama for development finance is undergoing a tectonic shift.
 The post-World War II era dominated by the Bretton Woods institutions and a handful of G7 countries is eroding, and new dynamics and relationships are being constructed before our eyes.
-Many emerging and developing nations (EMDCs) are growing in economic strength and confidence in defining their own development path.
-The days when EMDCs simply accepted the development prescriptions handed down from Washington are long gone.
+The days when emerging and developing countries (EMDCs) simply accepted the development prescriptions handed down from Washington are long gone.

 New institutions are rising to the fore in this fast-evolving international development finance ecosystem.
-Most notable are the two new MDBs created in 2016, the Asian Infrastructure Investment Bank (AIIB) and New Development Bank (NDB), as well as the massive China Export-Import Bank and China Development Bank.
-Other MDBs - some of which have existed for decades - are growing rapidly, including Andean Development Corporation (CAF), Central American Bank for Economic Integration, Trade and Development Bank, West African Development Bank and the Black Sea Trade and Development Bank.
+Two new MDBs were created in 2016, the Asian Infrastructure Investment Bank (AIIB) and New Development Bank (NDB).
+Other MDBs - some of which have existed for decades - are growing rapidly, including Andean Development Corporation (CAF), Central American Bank for Economic Integration (CABEI), Trade and Development Bank (TDB), West African Development Bank (BOAD) and the Black Sea Trade and Development Bank (BSTDB).

-With the support of a grant from the Rockefeller Foundation, I am leading a 15-month research project at ETH Center for Development and Cooperation to examine the obstacles facing and development potential of a set of smaller, borrower-led MDBs.
-The first paper from the project has been published, and two more will be released by early 2024.
+With the support of a grant from the Rockefeller Foundation, I am leading a research project at ETH Center for Development and Cooperation to examine the obstacles facing and development potential of a set of Southern-led MDBs.
+The first paper from the project was published in early 2023, providing an overview of Southern-led MDBs and highlighting the recent experiences of CAF, TDB and BSTDB.
+In early 2025 I released two more papers, one on how Southern-led MDBs are facing sovereign debt challenges in Africa and a second on innovations in climate finance by Southern-led MDBs.

 I’ve written a number of papers on China’s role in the multilateral system, including one with Yunnan Chen of ODI on China’s multilateral strategy; one reviewing the first years of operation of the AIIB and NDB for the G24; and an earlier piece on prospects for AIIB and NDB at the time of their creation.